dart-lang/language/working/augmentation-libraries/feature-specification.md

     it.
 Augmenting a field with a getter/setter doesn't change that property so it is allowed.

-*   **Augmenting a variable with a variable:** When augmenting a variable with a variable, the behavior differs depending on whether the original variable has a concrete implementation or not.
-Note that this concrete implementation could be one that is filled in by a compiler or other external source, if the declaration is marked `external`.

-    If the variable being augmented _does not_ have a concrete implementation, then it gets one from the augmenting variable.
-This includes the backing store, the implicit getter and setter, as well as the initializer if present.
+*   **Augmenting a variable with a variable:** Augmenting a variable with a variable only alters its initializer.
+External and abstract variables cannot be augmented with variables, because they have no initializer to augment.

-    If the variable being augmented _does_**_ have a concrete implementation, then only the initializer has any meaning, and it replaces the original initializer.
-In this case the augmenting initializer may use an `augment super` expression which executes the original initializer expression when evaluated.
-Augmenting a concrete field with a field does not affect its backing store, getter, or setter.
+    Since the initializer is the only meaningful part of the augmenting declaration, an initializer must be provided.
+This augmenting initializer replaces the original initializer.
+The augmenting initializer may use an `augment super` expression which executes the original initializer expression when evaluated.

     The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.